MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-account-faq.md

 >[!Note]
-> This will enable the Administrator to have full access to your account and act on your behalf for:
+> This lets the Administrator to have full access to your account and act on your behalf for:
 >- Existing connectors
 >- Authorizing new connectors under your account
 >- Monitoring existing migrations